tatianamargulies/Margulies-portfolio/final_project_2_TatianaMargulies.md

 **Target Audience**

-Population of undeveloped countries like Sierra Leone in Africa with poor distribution of resources, little education, and low access to health services.
+Population of developing countries like Sierra Leone in Africa with poor distribution of resources, little education, and low access to health services.
 Particularly citizens between 15-40 years old because life expectancy in these countries is too low (average of around 40 years old).
 Therefore, to generate an impact we will need to action before that age.

 **Motivation**